grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 2. Use isopropyl alcohol (70% IPA) and cleaning swabs and a plastic ESD safe prybar to clean any adhesive remaining on the thermal module.

-3. Use a 3IP Torx Plus Screwdriver to remove the 2 screws holding down the battery connector.
-Be very careful as you're near the battery.
+3. Use a 3IP Torx Plus Screwdriver to remove the two screws holding down the battery connector.
+Be careful as you're near the battery.
     **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
 Additionally, please keep track and count the number of screws removed to ensure there are no extra